RunDotGames/rundot-blinks-ggj20201/README.md

 # rundot-blinks-ggj20201

-> Its like minesweeper, but the theres just one mine, and the mine moves
+> Its like minesweeper, but the theres just one mine, and the mine moves.

-* Reprogram the blinks before each game (because I haven't written reset code yet)
-* Remove 1 (and only 1!) blink from the group and single tap it
-  * It will become red (by the time the jam is done it wont stay red I promise)
-* Physically shuffle up all the blinks
+## Overview

+* Players: 1
+* Blinks Required: 6
+* Blinks Recommended: 12+

+One evil blink out there is a mine hiding amongst the crowd.
+Hunt it down by tapping around to trap it and win.
+Just dont tap on the mine while your hunting and blow the whole thing up.

+## Instructions

+### Set Things Up

-* Join them back together and press any one of them
+* Join all your blinks into a connected field and then **long press** one of them until it blinks white to reset the field.
+* The field should now be pulsing white.

-* Now press any one of them to start the game
+* **Double tap** any one of them to spawn a random mine.
+The blinks will spin white while they work and then pulse blue when done.
-* the blinks will all light up showing the path to the mine
-    * later they wont all show the path, just the last one you pressed
+  * **Long press** at anytime to reset the game.

+### Hunt Down The Evil Blink

+* **Double Tap** any blink currently unchecked (blue).
+* The checked blink will spin in anticipation.
+* If the blink checked was evil, you loose and the whole board will spiral red in turmoil.
+  * Take a deep breath, focus, and **long press** any blink to start over
+* If the blink checked was a normal, law abiding blink, it will point in the direction of the evil blink.
+  * The face nearest the evil blink will turn yellow (the rest green)
+  * If two faces are equally distant, they will both turn yellow

+### Evil Blink On The Move

-* tap a blink to "sweep it"
+* Every time you check a blink, if the evil blink can, it WILL ALWAYS move to a neighboor
-* the mine will then move if it can and everyone will update their paths
-* keep on sweeping until the mine can't move
+  * It cannot moved to checked blinks
+  * The last blink checked always points to this new location
+* Every time you check a blink, the last blink checked (that one that was pointing to the evil blink) will stop pointing and become a boring, safe green checked blink.

+### Right Where You Wanted Em'

+If, after a blink is checked, the evil blink has no where to run to (no where to hide.), its trapped!
+You Win!
+The board will now spiin in green bliss. **Long press** any blink to end the celibration and start all over again.